sydniroller/CS1541_Spring2022/course-info.md

 _4. If you have a question that does require showing your work, please initiate a chat with your instructor on Teams or come to office hours._

+## Back to In-Person

+The unversity policy is to be back to full in-person.
+That means we are back to pre-COVID rules concerning remote classes: it does not exist, as a general rule.
+There are two exceptions:

+_1. If you have to quarantine due to contact with COVID.
+Either you have a positive test result or you are waiting for test results._

+_2. If you have a family or medical emergency that would cause you to miss class.
+Rather than miss class, if you are able to participate over Zoom, I will allow it._

+For the above exceptions, I will create Zoom sessions on demand.
+These Zoom sessions are only available to affected students and are protected by a password which is distributed individually.
+Please notify me as soon as you are affected so I can make arrangements.